Sponsored by Choose Chicago for IZEA

-We recently decided that it would be a good idea to go on separate trips with the girls to give them the one-on-one time they crave with either parent and have the opportunity to create special memories together.
+Craig and I decided that it would be a good bonding experience for us to go on separate trips with the girls to give them the one-on-one time they crave with either parent, and have the opportunity to create special memories together.

 When the opportunity came to travel to Chicago, I jumped at the chance to take Kalyra as my guest.